Grammar pedants fewer interesting

 The Institute for Studies say people who write letters complaining about the use of ‘your’, ‘you’re’ and ‘youre’ have less friends and are fewer able to socially mix.

 Doctor Henry Brubaker, the institutes’ head of grammar, says: “Words are very important.
-They convey meaning and emotion, but they can also be used to bore the tits off you.
+They convey meaning and emotion, but they can also be used to bore the piss out of you.

 “Take, for instance, the sentence; ‘If there is one thing I really hate, it is bad grammar’.